2019-2020 AAHPM Board of Directors

 Salt Lake City, UT

-Dr. Shaida Talebreza is a board certified family physician, geriatrician, palliative care physician, and hospice medical director.
-She serves as Associate Professor of Geriatric Medicine at the University of Utah, Medical Director for Bristol Hospice (a training site for the University), and as a geriatrician and palliative care specialist for the George E. Wahlen, Salt Lake City Veterans Affairs Medical Center.
-Dr. Talebreza works as a consultant and faculty member for the VA National Center for Ethics in Health Care Life-Sustaining Treatment Decisions Initiative.
-The goal of the initiative is to implement systematic and sustainable practices for ensuring that the values, goals, and life-sustaining treatment decisions of seriously ill Veterans are elicited, documented, and honored.
-Dr. Talebreza strives to promote geriatric palliative care education nationally.
-In addition to her AAHPM activities, she serves on the American Geriatrics Society (AGS) Education Committee, and as the creator and project leader of the AGS Geriatrics Evaluation and Management Tools educational resource and clinical app.
-She is passionate about providing comprehensive, compassionate, evidence-based care to people with serious illness and educating and inspiring others to do this important work.
+Dr. Shaida Talebreza MD, AGSF, FAAHPM, HMDC serves as Associate Professor at the University of Utah and is board certified in in family medicine, geriatric medicine, hospice and palliative medicine, and is hospice medical director certified.
+Dr. Talebreza serves as a palliative care specialist and geriatrician for the George E. Wahlen, Salt Lake City Veterans Affairs Medical Center and as a national leader for the VA National Center for Ethics in Health Care VA Life-Sustaining Treatment Decisions Initiative (VA LSTDI).
+The goal of the VA LSTDI is to develop and implement new practices to ensure that the values, goals, and life-sustaining treatment decisions of seriously ill Veterans are elicited, documented, and honored.
+Dr. Talebreza strives to promote geriatric, hospice and palliative medicine education nationally.
+She serves as one of the leaders of AAHPM’s Hospice Medical Director Leadership Council and is the creator and lead editor of the American Geriatrics Society (AGS) Geriatrics Evaluation and Management Tools, a web-based educational resource and smartphone clinical app.
+She is the recipient of the American Geriatrics Society Outstanding Junior Clinician Educator of the Year Award, the U.S. Department of Health and Human Resources Geriatric Academic Career Award (GACA), and the Hastings Center Cunniff-Dixon Physician Award.
+Dr. Talebreza is passionate about providing comprehensive, compassionate, evidence-based care to people with serious illness and educating and inspiring others to do this important work.

 - Hospice Medical Director Leadership Council, member: 2016-present